 Having a partner that can help you become accountable with your money is what you should be looking for in a relationship or even a friendship.
 Nothing beats a partner who knows how to deal with financials.

-This partner can range from your family members, live-in partner, co-worker, or any person in your life.
+This partner can range from your family members, partners, co-workers, or any person in your life.
 There’s this cliche quote but it’s nice to revamp things at times.
 Well, here it goes: Birds with the same financial goals, flock and earn money together.

 There you have it, 20 ways to save money on a tight budget!
 Renewing old spending habits is challenging.
 It has sort of become an addiction that you can’t just let go of.
 It might be difficult to take the first few steps in your journey to financial freedom but it will be worth it in the end.
 I hope that these tips and tricks to save money on a tight budget will give you an idea of where to start.